Biology test “Natural communities. Test work “Natural communities Test natural communities of the native land

 both answers are correct

-weakly developed mechanical and conductive fabrics
+poorly developed mechanical and conductive tissues

 both answers are correct